libts/tslib/README.md

     # ts_calibrate

-The calibration procedure simply requires you to touch the cross on screen, where it appears, as accurate as possible.
+The calibration procedure simply requires you to touch a cross on the screen, where it appears, as accurately as possible.

 ![ts_calibrate](doc/screenshots/ts_calibrate.png?raw=true)